pitchplay/blog-content/_posts/2016-06-22-metronome-practice.md

 The next time you are listening to [music](https://www.youtube.com/watch?v=DohRa9lsx0Q&list=PLK9Sc5q_4K6aNajVLKtkaAB1JGmKyccf2), try finding and keeping the beat.

-*If you think finding and keeping the beat in most songs is too simplistic, try keeping the beat in songs with [changing metres](https://www.youtube.com/watch?v=ZAYt-BMUuA8).*
+*If you think keeping the beat in most songs is too simplistic, try songs with [changing metres](https://www.youtube.com/watch?v=ZAYt-BMUuA8).*

 ### Internalizing the Beat

 Internalizing the beat is important.
 It ensures that you will be able to maintain a consistent tempo regardless of how much attention you pay to the music.

 When you practice internalizing a beat, it is best done by use of your voice.
-By vocalizing the beat, you ensure that you will always feel the vibrations you make regardless of how loud or distracting the music is.
+By vocalizing the beat, you ensure that you will always feel the vibrations regardless of how loud or distracting the music is.
 When you have internalized a beat, you no longer have to rely on your toes, fingers or voice to keep things at a __steady pulse__.

-With the beat internalized in your physical body, if you were to become distracted during a performance, you would not have to worry about losing the tempo or rhythm.
-Your internalized beat works like a back-up battery ensuring that the performance continues to run smoothly.
+An internalized beat works like a back-up battery.
+It ensures that the performance continues to run smoothly.
+You would not have to worry about distractions causing you to lose the tempo or rhythm during a performance.

 ![](/assets/img/2016-07-14/heartbeat.jpg){:width="60%"}